rcls/gpsfreak/README.md

 GPS Freak — GPS Disciplined Frequency Generator
 ===============================================

-GPS Freak is a flexible, programmable, high-quality, frequency generator, using GPS as a reference.
+GPS Freak is a flexible, programmable, high-accuracy, low-jitter, frequency generator, using GPS as a reference.

 The outputs are a total of 5 SMA connectors, with 4 separately programmable frequencies derived from 2 PLLs.

 The outputs are driven by a Texas Instruments LMK05318b clock generator, and a U-Blox MAX-10 GPS receiver providing the overall frequency reference.

 Power and data are supplied via a USB-C connector (USB FS data rate).
 The GPS unit is available over USB as a CDC ACM serial port.
 In addition, there are USB